 2. Make sure where needed you are using protective gloves and mask.

-• Make sure to pre-press the garments prior to pre-treating.
+3. Check that the spraying area is least 3 meters away from a working printer.
+To prevent any dust/ particles from impacting the print quality.- Make sure to pre-press the garments prior to pre-treating.
 Doing this will help to remove any excess moisture from the garment and will also flatten the fibres of the garment, smoothing the surface.

 4. Before adding the pretreatment to the spray gun's container, agitate the pretreatment before use, if not mixed regularly it's possible that you could be spraying garments with an unwanted percentage of water, resulting in faded prints and/ or weak white layers as well as poor wash resistance.
 Shaking the pretreatment will prevent any separation from occurring.
 If there is sediment build up in the spray gun shaking the solution will integrate the sediment back into the liquid.